dorianim/distributed-timer/README.md

-# boulder-timer
+# distributed-timer

-A simple, distributed boulder timer for competitions.
+A simple, distributed timer, originally designed for bouldering for competitions.